 - Attorneys Liens, KCBA Bankruptcy Section

-- Chapter 11 for Businesses and Individuals – Bankruptcy Bootcamp, WSBA Continuing Legal Education
+- Chapter 11 for Businesses and Individuals – Bankruptcy Bootcamp, WSBA Continuing Legal Educatio

-- Washington State Bar Association, Creditor Debtor Rights Section
+- Executive Committee Member, Washington State Bar Association, Creditor Debtor Rights Section, 2013-2017

-- Volunteer at the King County Bar Association Debt Clinic
+- Former Volunteer, King County Bar Association Debt Clinic

-- Mentor for Seattle University law students in providing pro bono legal services
+- Former Mentor, Seattle University law students providing pro bono legal services